-When installing the RAID driver, for example, when a screen (Note) as shown in Figure 9 appears, select NVIDIA nForce RAID Controller and press Next.
+When a screen as shown in Figure 10 appears, select NVIDIA nForce RAID Controller and press Next.

-After the driver is loaded, the screen will show the RAID or AHCI hard drive(s).
-Select the location where you want to install the operating system and then press Next to continue the OS installation (Figure 10).
+After the driver is loaded, the screen will show the RAID hard drive.
+Select the RAID hard drive onto which you want to install the operating system and then press Next to continue the OS installation (Figure 11).